mzaffalon/MPFR_wrap.jl/README.md

 b = BigFloat("0.8", precision=1000)
 c = sqrt(a + b)
 ```
-creates the temporary variable to hold the intermediate result of the
+creates a temporary variable to hold the intermediate result of the
 computation `a + b`.

-Using MPFR_wrap
+Using `MPFR_wrap` for in-place computation
 ```julia
 a = BigFloat("3.5", precision=1000)
 b = BigFloat("0.8", precision=1000)